kaby76/Trash/src/trperf/readme.md

 ## Current version

-0.20.27 Updates to trparse.
+0.20.27 Major change to trgen templates and processing of STG, ST, and plain files.
 NB: not all Trash tools supported yet.